Hi-PACE/hipace/docs/source/run/parameters.rst

         * ``laserEnvelope``: The complex envelope of the laser in the ``laser`` base geometry.
         * ``chi``: Plasma proper density (:math:`n/\gamma`).

-  * Adding and Removing Fields:
+  * Adding and removing fields:

     Fields can be added or removed from the list dynamically:
         * To remove a field after including ``all``, use ``remove_<field name>``.